ropensci-archive/tidytags/README.md

-In short, **tidytags** first uses TAGS to easily collect tweet ID numbers and then uses the R package **rtweet** to re-query the Twitter API to collect additional metadata.

-**tidytags** also introduces functions developed to facilitate systematic yet flexible analyses of data from Twitter.
-It also interfaces with several other packages, including the [opencage package](https://opencagedata.com/), to geocode the locations of Twitter users based on their biographies.
+In short, **tidytags** first uses TAGS to easily collect tweet ID numbers and then uses the R package **rtweet** to re-query the Twitter API to collect additional metadata. **tidytags** also introduces functions developed to facilitate systematic yet flexible analyses of data from Twitter.

 Two vignettes illustrate the setup and use of the package: